The number of new cases of Covid-19 is deeply concerning - Taoiseach

 The rate compares with 18.6 for the UK, 14.2 for France, and 16.3 for Germany.
 Spain, which is experiencing a high number of cases in Catalonia, has a rate of 115.7, according to the latest figures from the European Centre for Disease Prevention and Control (ECDC).
 The rate in Portugal is 26.

-The Taoiseach Micheál Martin said the number of new cases of the disease reported in the State on Saturday was deeply concerning.
+The Taoiseach said the number of new cases of the disease reported in the State on Saturday was deeply concerning.

 “This morning I discussed the evolving situation with the Tánaiste, Green Party leader, health minister and acting CMO,” he said on Twitter.